giralt/draft-ietf-alto-gradientgraph-multidomain/draft-giraltyellamraju-alto-bsg-multidomain.md

 above problem, enabling the computation of bottleneck structures under the scenario of partial information.
-In particular, an algorithm to compute the bottleneck structure of a network domain--which we refer as the bottleneck substructure--is introduced that only requires a simple, scalable, and secure cooperative exchange of a path metric between neighboring autonomous systems to ensure global convergence to the correct state.
+In particular, an algorithm to compute the bottleneck structure of a network domain--referred as the *bottleneck substructure*--is introduced that only requires a simple, scalable, and secure cooperative exchange of a path metric between neighboring autonomous systems to ensure global convergence to the correct state.
 Because network